Halloween (franchise): Overview

 Halloween II (2009), a sequel to the remake, picks up right where the previous film leaves off before jumping ahead one year.
 Here, Michael is presumed dead but resurfaces after a vision of his deceased mother informs him that he must track Laurie down so that they can "come home" together.
 In the film, Michael and Laurie have a mental link, with the two sharing visions of their mother.
 It is also revealed that Laurie's original name is Angel Myers.
 During the film's climax, Laurie kills Michael by stabbing him repeatedly in the chest and face with his own knife.
 The final scene suggests that she has taken on her brother's psychosis as she dons his mask and is committed to an asylum, hallucinating her mother walking with a white horse.
 In the Director's Cut, Michael and Laurie are both gunned down by the police.

-Halloween (2018) is a direct sequel to the original film, ignoring the sibling relationship and other continuity established in previous installments.
-Michael (James Jude Courtney) was arrested in 1978 and has spent forty years back in Smith's Grove Sanitarium.
+Halloween (2018) is a direct sequel to the original film, ignoring the sibling relationship and other continuities established in previous installments.
+In this “Universal/Blumhouse” timeline, Michael (James Jude Courtney) was arrested in 1978 and has spent forty years back in Smith's Grove Sanitarium.
 During a prison transfer on the night before Halloween, Michael is able to escape the bus after it crashes and returns to Haddonfield for another rampage.
 After Michael kills his deranged psychologist, who had taken him to Laurie's home, he engages in a showdown with Laurie, her daughter Karen, and her granddaughter Allyson.
 The trio ultimately trap him in her house, which they set ablaze.

 Halloween Kills (2021) takes place immediately after its predecessor, with firefighters arriving at the blazing building, unwittingly freeing Michael to continue his killing spree.
 Laurie is taken to the hospital with life-threatening injuries.
 Karen stays behind with Laurie while Allyson joins a mob who hunts down Michael.
 Michael slaughters the entire mob except for Allyson.
 The film ends with Michael stabbing Karen to death.